langenberg/powerANOVA/README.md

 ## 2 Usage

-First load the package using the following command:
+First, load the package using the following command:

 ```
 library(powerANOVA)